EARLY CHILDHOOD PROGRAM

 Building a Strong Base for Future Learning!

 Students attending Aberg Center for Literacy classes may apply to enroll their children ages 3 months to 5 years old in our Early Childhood Program.
-Children are immersed in an English-only learning environment led by early childhood professionals.
+Children are immersed in an English learning environment led by early childhood professionals.
 They receive top-notch care while learning the building blocks of English and developing their fine and gross motor skills.
-Children in the Early Childhood Program routinely show marked improvement in English vocabulary, develop a love of reading, and learn key socialization skills that will help them as they enter Kindergarten and beyond.
+Children in the Early Childhood Program routinely show marked improvement in English vocabulary, develop a love of reading, learn to do daily tasks independently, and develop key social-emotional tools that will help them as they enter Kindergarten and beyond.

 Para información en español haga CLIC AQUI ›

-- Parent & Child Together (PACT) Time: Parents must participate in daily PACT Time from 8:30 a.m.-9:00 a.m. prior to their ESL or GED classes.
-During this time, parents will spend 30 minutes reading and interacting with their children in English.
+Parent & Child Together (PACT) Time: Parents must participate in PACT Time two hours each week, either from 8:30 a.m.-9:00 a.m. prior to their ESL or GED classes each morning or on Friday from 9:00-11:00 a.m.
+During this time, parents will focus on quality time with their children, interacting with them through reading, puzzles, games, and imaginary play.

 Children in the Early Childhood Program are divided into three groups based on age.